wegotdocs/open-mcp/README.md

 #### Alternatives

-If you don't want to use the helper command `add-to-client` you can use `npm` to install the package manually, then add a `node` command to your client config with an absolute path to `dist/index.js`.
+If you don't want to use the CLI you can use `npm` to install the package manually, then add a `node` command to your client config with an absolute path to `dist/index.js`.
 See the individual server READMEs for more details.

 ## Converting web API -> OpenMCP